-Seeing the School Nurse or Health Aide is not meant to take the place of your family doctor.
-Law forbids the health aide from accepting or administering prescription medication unless both a written prescription and bottle or medication (pop out meds from cards) that is dispensed by a pharmacy or Medical Professional and clearly states the students name, Prescriber's name, name and dosage and duration of medication orders.
-Over the counter meds (OTC) must have a Medical Provider's prescription if prescription strength (dosage or number of pills) exceeds what we can dispense in the Health office.
-The Health office is stocked with Tylenol, Benadryl, Tums, Ibuprofen (given as needed with your written or verbal permission).
-Other OTC meds may be dispensed as needed with parent notification except for common first aid supplies (parent still receives email).
-Some medications may be kept with the student for self-administration, if MD orders state they can do this.
+Seeing the school nurse or health aide is not meant to take the place of your family doctor.
+Law forbids the health aide from accepting or administering prescription medication unless both a written prescription and bottle or medication (pop out meds from cards) that is dispensed by a pharmacy or medical professional and clearly states the students name, prescriber's name, name and dosage and duration of medication orders.
+Over the counter (OTC) medications must have a medical provider's prescription if prescription strength (dosage or number of pills) exceeds what we can dispense in the health office.
+The health office is stocked with Tylenol, Benadryl, Tums, and Ibuprofen which can be given as needed with your written or verbal permission.
+Other OTC medications may be dispensed as needed with parent notification except for common first aid supplies, in which case the parent will still be contacted by the school.
+Some medications may be kept with the student for self-administration, if physician orders state they can do this.
 If a student is found using or possessing ANY medication without parent authorization, the student will be brought to the office and the medication will be confiscated until the parent is contacted for verbal authorization.
-This must then be followed up with written authorization from the parent/guardian.
+This must then be followed up with written authorization from the parent/quardian.